 Per- and polyfluoroalkyl substances (PFAS) are a group of manmade chemicals that are commonly used in products such as cookware and food packaging due to their water and oil resistant properties.
 PFAS have been classified by the United States Environmental Protection Agency (USEPA) as emerging drinking water contaminants.
-Although local regulators, such as the State Water Resources Control Board (SWRCB) and the California Department of Public Health have not yet established enforceable drinking water standards for PFAS, they have set a Notification Level (NL) as well as a Response Level (RL) for four of the common PFAS: Perfluorooctanoic acid (PFOA), Perfluorooctane sulfonic acid (PFOS), Perfluorohexane sulfonic acid (PFHxS), and Perfluorobutane sulfonic acid (PFBS).
-A NL is a health-based advisory level for contaminants that lack drinking water standards but require notification to customers when exceeded.
-While a RL is an advisory level at which SWRCB recommends that the source of water be either treated or taken out of service.
+At this time local regulators, such as the State Water Resources Control Board (SWRCB) and the California Department of Public Health have not established enforceable drinking water standards for PFAS.
+However, they have set a Notification Level (NL) as well as a Response Level (RL) for four of the common PFAS: Perfluoroctanoic acid (PFOA), Perfluoroctane sulfonic acid (PFOS), Perfluorohexane sulfonic acid (PFHS).
+A NL is a health-based advisory level for contaminants that lack drinking water standards but require notification to governing bodies when exceeded.
+A RL is an advisory level at which SWRCB recommends that the source of water either be treated or taken out of service.

-In 2022, all three active wells in Peter Pitchess Honor Rancho were monitored for PFAS, two out of three wells had PFOS, PFOA, and PFHxS NL exceeded.
-However, since none of the RLs for these PFAS were exceeded, all active wells were kept as the source of water.
+In 2023, all three active wells in Peter Pitchess Honor Rancho were monitored for PFAS.
+All three wells exceeded a NL, but none of them exceeded a RL.
+Therefore, all wells were kept active and governing bodies were notified of the exceedances.